trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

 are a **neuro-symbolic architecture** that combine LLMs (neural computation) and external tools like calculators (symbolic computation), to solve complex problems.

+A MRKL system is composed of a set of modules (e.g. a calculator, weather API, database, etc.) and a router that decides how to 'route' incoming natural language queries to the appropriate module.

 A simple example of a MRKL system is a LLM that can use a calculator app.
+This is a single module system, where the LLM is the router.
 When asked, `What is 100*100?`, the LLM can choose to extract the numbers from the prompt, and then use a calculator app to compute the result.
 This might look like the following: